Murder of April Lacy: Investigation

-Because the girl remained unidentified for some time, the officer investigating the case dubbed her as "Brush Girl."
+Because the girl remained unidentified for some time, the officer investigating the case dubbed her as "Brush Girl".
 Authorities attempted to identify her body by using her physical description to match to missing persons, who were ruled out of the case.
 Because her body was found near the border between Texas and Oklahoma, it was presumed she may have been native to Oklahoma City or possibly Dallas, Texas.

 April's face was reconstructed by forensic artist Karen T. Taylor to aid in her future identification.
-Authorities interviewed April's parents about the circumstances of her disappearance and showed them the sketch of the unidentified girl, which bore a strong resemblance.
-The Lacy family was reportedly in denial about the possibility that their daughter was murdered, as they "wanted more proof" than a match of dental records, which was made after the teeth of the victim and X-rays taken of April's teeth were compared.
+Authorities interviewed Dale and Jacqueline about the circumstances of her disappearance and showed them the sketch of the unidentified girl, which bore a strong resemblance.
+The Lacy family was reportedly in denial about the possibility that she was murdered, as they "wanted more proof" than a match of dental records, which was made after the teeth of the victim and X-rays taken of her teeth were compared.
 Additionally, comparison of sinus passages also matched between the subjects, but did not convince her family.
 DNA was eventually compared and matched.

-It is believed that April Lacy was murdered by a serial killer who had preyed on prostitutes in the same area.
-There was also a possibility that she was a victim of the Redhead murders, although her murder took place over a decade after the spree began.
+It is believed that April was murdered by a serial killer who had preyed on prostitutes in the same area.
+There was also a possibility that she was a victim of the Redhead murders, although her murder took place over a decade after it began.
 Authorities have also traced leads across Oklahoma with no results.